-Daily Schedule: School will be open from 8:00 AM - 4:00 PM, Monday through Thursday, 8:00 AM - 3:00 PM on Fridays.
-Students should not arrive before 8:00 AM unless prior approval from ALC staff.
-Classes begin at 8:30 AM and end at 3:00 PM.
+Daily Schedule: The school building will be open from 7:45 AM - 2:45 PM, on all days that school is in session.
+Students should not arrive before 7:45 AM unless prior approval from ALC staff.
+Classes begin at 8:00 AM and end at 2:30 PM.
 A thirty minute lunch break is provided daily.
 Students are expected to attend class daily.
 Students are not allowed to leave the building without permission from the office.
+If a student leaves the building without permission, they will not be permitted to return without a parent being physically present with the student.